yanshao9798/tagger/README.md

 ## News

+Add instructions on how to use the tagger as a word segmenter (without performing joint POS tagging).

 TimeDistributed is completely suppressed now.
 Modified CNNs for graphical feature extraction.
 (2018.1.8)

 Add instructions on how to tag raw sentences with trained models.
 (2017.12.9)